|Distance||64 miles (103 km)|

 Departure train station: Dundee Train Station is a brand-new station, opened in 2018.
 As such, it's well-equipped with modern facilities.
 There's a cafe on-site and WiFi is available for all visitors.
 Bus connections serve the local area and there's also a Bike & Go bike hire service available.

 Arrival train station: Glasgow Queen Street Station is the smaller of Glasgow's two main train stations.
 Queen Street has plenty of on-site facilities, including several places to eat.
 Bus and metro links connect the station with the surrounding city.

-Omio customers travelling this route book their trains from Dundee to Glasgow Central.
+Omio customers who travel this route most frequently depart from Dundee and arrive in Glasgow Central.